mskhc/dev1/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 better performance under high load conditions.

-If the `prefer-align-cpus-by-uncorecache` policy is specified, the static policy that groups CPU resources by uncore cache where possible.
-The feature changes the cpu assignment algorithm to add sorting by uncore cache and then taking cpus aligned to the same uncore cache, where possible.
+If the `prefer-align-cpus-by-uncorecache` policy is specified, the static policy will group CPU resources by uncore cache where possible.
+The feature changes the CPU assignment algorithm to add sorting by uncore cache and then taking cpus aligned to the same uncore cache, where possible.
 In cases where numbers of cpu requested exceeds number of cpus grouped in the same uncore cache, the algorithm attempts best-effort